Wilderness Aid Station Teams – Support runners deep in the San Gabriels.

 Classic point to point endurance run are events from another era.
 As we get more wilderness areas designated in the National Forest System, there isn’t enough space to put on this type of race anymore.
 And they are a lot more work to put on, versus a loop type race.

 Yes, in the website footer is a link to our Smug Mug.
-In 2024 course photos were taken by PAKSIT PHOTOS.
+All photo sales go directly to the race photographer.

-Yes, we will have a photographer taking pictures as the Runner crosses the Finish Line with the Finish Banner in the background.
+We try to have a photographer capturing images as the runner crosses the finish line, with the finish banner in the background.
+However, it’s not guaranteed.

 Yes, we have both Men and Women’s Style Hanes Finisher shirts.